 Other lists here:

 Eva of the Farm by Dia Calhoun

-Twelve-year-old Eva writes beautiful poems on the farm in Washington State that her family has owned for generations, but when money runs out and then her baby brother gets sick, the family faces foreclosure and the way of life she loves is threatened.
+Twelve-year-old Eva writes beautiful poems on the farm in Washington State that her family has owned for generations, but when the money runs out and then her baby brother gets sick, the family faces foreclosure and the way of life she loves is threatened.

 Poison Most Vial by Benedict Carey

 When a famous forensic scientist turns up dead and Ruby’s father becomes the prime suspect, Ruby must marshal everyone she can to help solve the mystery and prove her father didn’t poison his boss.

 A Black Hole Is Not a Hole by Carolyn Cinai DeCristofano

 Introduces black holes, describing their physical features, how they were discovered, what causes them, and where they exist in space.

 Mary O’Hara is a sharp and cheeky twelve-year-old Dublin schoolgirl who is bravely facing the fact that her beloved Gran is dying.
 But Gran can’t let go of life, and when a mysterious young woman turns up in Mary’s street with a message for her Gran, Mary gets pulled into an unlikely adventure.